Gabriel-Pereira1788/Echofy/README.md

 # Echofy

-Echofy is a free platform designed to bring the world of audiobooks and e-books right to your fingertips.
+Echofy is a free platform in development  designed to bring the world of audiobooks and e-books right to your fingertips.
 With a vast library of titles spanning various genres, Echofy provides users with a seamless experience for both listening to audiobooks and reading e-books.

 ## Features:
 - Extensive Library: Access a diverse collection of audiobooks and e-books covering a wide range of topics and genres.